Legendary Actor Obba Babatunde’ Discusses His 47-year Entertainment Career

 I remember seeing the power of the medium.
 I saw this movie called Tarzan.
 I was able to identify that that one movie caused Black Americans not to want to be associated with being African or their connection to Africa.

 Tarzan jumped from tree to tree like an ape, had a loincloth on, and had no language.
-I went “wow” that one movie could do that in terms of people’s mindsets.
+I went “Wow” that one movie could do that in terms of people’s mindsets.

 I said then that I wanted to be involved in that industry so I could help reverse that false narrative about who we really were.